Yi Kang-guk: North Korea

-In September 1948, following the formal establishment of the Democratic People's Republic of Korea and the 1948 parliamentary election to the Supreme People's Assembly, as a member of that body, co-minister for foreign affairs, the President of the People's Army Hospital of Korean People's Army in 1950.
+In September 1948, following the formal establishment of North Korea and the 1948 parliamentary election to the Supreme People's Assembly, as a member of that body, co-minister for foreign affairs, the President of the People's Army Hospital of Korean People's Army in 1950.
 In November 1951, he served as President of the Ministry of Trade's General Products Import Corporation, and Joso Airlines.

 Around the end of the Korean War, together with Ri Sung-yop, Cho Il-myung (조일명), and Im Hwa (임화) he was arrested on suspicion of overthrowing the government, political terror and being U.S spies, and was purged in 1953.